milemaciciky/edupagetesthack/README.md

 Warning:
 - If your test is paged, you will have to click the extension's icon every page
-- You can't remove the extension's code for it to work!

 ### Firefox
 - Download our [extension from firefox addon store](https://addons.mozilla.org/sk/firefox/addon/edupagetesthack/)